aditi1800/mongo-secret/README.md

 ### 1. Create API Key to access Project in Mongo Atlas

 To create an API key for a project using the Atlas UI:

+- Visit https://account.mongodb.com/ and login to Mongodb Atlas Account

+  - For logging into dev environment, search for **Mongo Atlas (Dev)** in 1Password
+  - For logging into prod environment, search for **Mongo Atlas (Prod)** in 1Password

 - Navigate to the Access Manager page for your project.
   If it is not already displayed, select the organization that contains your desired project from the Organizations menu in the navigation bar.